Dale-Black/Dale-Black/README.md

 I am a Ph.D. student at the University of California, Irvine, delving into a range of fascinating projects.
 For a deeper dive into my work, feel free to check out [my webpage](https://glassnotebook.io/).

 ## 💡 General Projects
-- [Glass Notebook](https://glassnotebook.io/) - A digital platform designed to foster collaborative research and sharing of scientific insights by providing an interactive computational environment.
+- [Glass Notebook](https://glassnotebook.io/) - Publish interactive Pluto.jl notebooks with one click

 ## 🦴 Coronary Artery Calcium
 - [CalciumScoring.jl](https://glassnotebook.io/r/7uus7O8aIcLsGebjQFqxU/docs/(00)%20Getting%20Started.jl) - A Julia package that provides tools for quantifying and analyzing coronary artery calcium, aiding in the detection and measurement of calcium in the coronary arteries.